Abmstpha/DAH-enriched/README.md

 ## Project Overview

 **DAH (DAtaset Hassaniya)** is the first publicly available, open-source dataset for Hassaniya Arabic.
-Hassaniya is a dialect of Arabic spoken by millions of people in Northwest Africa, primarily in Mauritania and Western Sahara.
+Hassaniya is a dialect of Arabic spoken in Mauritania.
 Despite its widespread use, the language is not well-represented in digital resources.

 The primary goal of the DAH project is to bridge this gap.
 By creating a high-quality dataset, we aim to facilitate: